-A conformity determination has been made that the Amended Metropolitan Transportation Plan (MTP) and Transportation Improvement Program (TIP) have met the requirements for Carbon Monoxide (CO), Particulate Matter of 10 Microns or less in size $(PM{10})$ , and Ozone $(O_3)$ reductions set forth in the U.S. Environmental Protection Agency's (EPA's) final rule on conformity.
+A conformity determination has been made that the Amended Metropolitan Transportation Plan (MTP) and Transportation Improvement Program (TIP) have met the requirements for Carbon Monoxide (CO), Particulate Matter of 10 Microns or less in size (PM10), and Ozone (O3) reductions set forth in the U.S. Environmental Protection Agency's (EPA's) final rule on conformity.
 Therefore, the MTP and TIP have been determined to:

-(i) be consistent with the most recent estimates of mobile source emissions;
+- (1) be consistent with the most recent estimates of mobile source emissions; - (ii) provide for expeditious implementation of transportation control measures in the applicable implementation plan; - (iii) meet the requirements of the Transportation Conformity Guidance for 2015 Ozone National Ambient Air Quality Standards (NAAQS) Nonattainment Areas, and - (iV) contribute to annual emissions reductions consistent with sections 182(b)(1) and 187(a)(7) with respect to CO, PM10 and O3.

-- (ii) provide for expeditious implementation of transportation control measures in the applicable implementation plan; - (111) meet the requirements of the Transportation Conformity Guidance for 2015 Ozone National Ambient Air Quality Standards (NAAQS) Nonattainment Areas, and - (1V) contribute to annual emissions reductions consistent with sections 182(b)(1) and 187(a)(7) with respect to CO, PM10 and O3.
+It is therefore shown that the Amended El Paso Metropolitan Planning Area's Destino 2045 MTP and the Destino 2021-2024 TIP are in conformity under the Federal Clean Air Act Amendments

-It is therefore shown that the Amended El Paso Metropolitan Planning Area's Destino 2045 MTP and the Destino 2021-2024 TIP are in conformity under the Federal Clean Air Act Amendments of 1990 (FCAA).
+Vincent Perez, Texas State Representative Chair, Transportation Policy Board

-Vincent Perez, Texas State Representation Chair, Transportation Policy Board El Paso Metropolitan Planning Organization DocuSigned by:
+FI Paso Metropolitan Planning Organization